AlaDyn172/opskins-expresstrade-tutorial/README.md

     }
 ```
-Put in PUTTY `node server.js`

-And now if you go to the web and put your tradeurl you will see the bot items!
+Now if you restart the `server.js` file you can see the bot inventory!

 ## 15. Let's create the Withdraw button